larsreed/testdata/README.md

 * `CreditCards.visas`: 16 digit Visa numbers (starts with 4)
 * `CreditCards.masterCards`: 16 digit MasterCard numbers (starts with 51..55)
 * `CreditCards(prefixes: List[Long], length: Int)`: you decide the prefixes and length; make sure you leave room for the check digit.

-Additionally, you may add a call to `unique()` , to ensure unique values.

 ### Markov
 A generator for Markov chain text generation, i.e. random text based on existing text (see [http://en.wikipedia.org/wiki/Markov_chain#Markov_text_generators](http://en.wikipedia.org/wiki/Markov_chain#Markov_text_generators)).
 A sample...: